saschanaz/types-web/README.md

 It's possible that the automated algorithm decided that it's not well supported by browsers and thus removed it.
 Say we we want to add a new interface named `Foo`.
 Check if there is a document about that interface in [MDN](https://developer.mozilla.org/).
 If there is, see the browser compatibility section and check whether it's supported by two or more browser engines.
 (Note that Chromium-based browsers use the same browser engine and thus support from them counts as a single support.)

 If all the conditions are fulfilled, it could be that the type is incorrectly removed by `inputfiles/removedTypes.jsonc`.
-Try finding the relevant item there and run `npm run build && npm run baseline-accept`.
+Try finding and removing the relevant item there and run `npm run build && npm run baseline-accept`.

 If conditions are not fulfilled but you think MDN is wrong, please file an issue at https://github.com/mdn/browser-compat-data/issues/.
 The type will be automatically added in a few weeks when MDN fixes their data.